Sagebox/Sagebox-rs/README.md

 ## Quick Examples (Sagebox in a Nutshell)

-To create quick controls such as buttons, sliders, or text widgets, etc., you typically create and use controls with two lines of code: one line to define the control, and one line to use it.
+To create quick controls such as buttons, sliders, or text widgets, etc., you typically do this with two lines of code: one line to define the control, and one line to use it.

-For example, if you want a slider and a button, all you need are these two lines:
+For example, if you want a slider and a button, all you need are these two lines of code:

 ```Rust